 Each Fund's sale of call option contracts to generate income limits the degree to which the Fund will participate in increases in the share price of the Underlying ETF.
 This means that if the Underlying ETF experiences an increase in the share price, the Fund will likely not experience that increase to the same extent (i.e., there is no participation beyond the level of the strike price of the sold call option contracts) and may result in the Fund significantly underperforming the Underlying ETF.
 The degree of participation in the Underlying ETF gains will depend on the strike price of the short call option contracts and prevailing market conditions, especially market volatility, at the time the Fund sells the call option contracts.
-The potential for upside returns on the Underlying ETF will also depend on whether a Fund fully "covers" its potential upside price return exposure to the Underlying ETF's price returns will be completely capped at the sold call options' strike price, meaning the Fund will have muted returns beyond the strike price of a the sold call option to the extent that the Underlying ETF's share price appreciates beyond the strike price.
+The potential for upside returns on the Underlying ETF will also depend on whether a Fund fully "covers" its potential upside price return exposure to the Underlying ETF by virtue of its sold call option contracts.
+If a Fund fully covers the upside price return exposure to the Underlying ETF's price returns will be completely capped at the sold call options' strike price, meaning the Fund may forgo all price returns experienced by the Underlying ETF beyond the strike price.
+If a Fund partially covers its potential upside return exposure with the sold call option, the Fund will have muted returns beyond the strike price of the sold call option to the extent that the Underlying ETF's share price appreciates beyond the strike price.